ADMISSIONS

 SUMMER BORN CHILDREN

-If parents believe their child/children born between 1 April 2019 and 31 August 2019, will not be ready to start Reception in the 2023/24 academic year, they may instead defer their application to start Reception the following year (2024/25).
-Parents who want to defer their child/children should contact the school directly to discuss further.
-Deferring stays with the child throughout their schooling.
+If parents believe their child/children born between 1 April 2020 and 31 August 2021, will not be ready to start Reception in the 2024/25 academic year, they may instead defer their application to start Reception the following year (2025/26).
+Parents who want to defer their child’s entry should contact the school directly at the earliest possible stage to discuss further.
+Please note that there is no guarantee that a place will be available in the preferred age group and that an application must be made in the following year’s main admission round.

 PART TIME PLACES